PaddlePaddle/PaddleHub/modules/image/Image_editing/colorization/user_guided_colorization/README_en.md

               color_set = Canvas(transform=transform, mode='train')
               ```

-                * `transforms`: data preprocessing methods.
+                * `transforms`: Data preprocessing methods.
                 * `mode`: Select the data mode, the options are `train`, `test`, `val`.
 Default is `train`.
-                * `hub.datasets.Canvas()` The dataset will be automatically downloaded from the network and decompressed to the `$HOME/.paddlehub/dataset` directory under the user directory.
+                * `hub.datasets.Canvas()`: The dataset will be automatically downloaded from the network and decompressed to the `$HOME/.paddlehub/dataset` directory under the user directory.

         - Step3: Load the pre-trained model